actor-framework/actor-framework/manual/core/DataFlows.rst

 Buffer
 ++++++

-Emits items in buffers of configurable size.
-Each buffer is emitted as a copy-on-write vector (``caf::cow_vector``).
-The operator will emit "partial" buffers if the source observable completes before the buffer is full.
+Emits items in buffers of size ``count`` as copy-on-write vectors (``caf::cow_vector``), shipping a smaller "partial" buffer if the source completes early.
+An optional ``period`` argument also forces a buffer out after that much time passes, even if it is not yet full.

-The operator also takes an optional second argument that specifies the maximum time period between two items before the buffer is emitted regardless of its size.
+The operator pulls from the source only while the observer has demand and never emits a buffer the observer has not requested.
+If the source finishes while a partial buffer is still waiting on demand, ``on_complete``/``on_error`` is held back until the observer requests again; disposing the subscription instead yields ``on_error`` with ``sec::disposed``.

 .. image:: op/buffer.svg